Reporting security vulnerabilities

 - Do not keep trying different passwords in order to access the system (brute-force tactics)

-We will only use your personal details to work on the problem you have reported.
-We will never give your personal details to anyone else without your permission, except where we are obliged to do so by law.
-If we need to ask another company to help us with our investigation, we always ensure that they keep your details confidential too.
+We will only use your personal data to work on the problem you have reported.
+We will never give your personal data to anyone else without your permission, except where we are obliged to do so by law.
+If we need to ask another company to help us with our investigation, we always ensure that they keep your data confidential too.

 You do not need to report the following vulnerabilities: